dainst/idai-field/desktop/src/manual/manual.en.md

 * Increase the resource limit in the configuration editor.

 ### Invalid state
-The state of a workflow step contradicts the specified date.
-This is the case, for example, if the date of a workflow step with the state "Planned" is in the past or the date of a workflow step with the state "Completed" is in the future.
+The state of a process contradicts the specified date.
+This is the case, for example, if the date of a process with the state "Planned" is in the past or the date of a process with the state "Completed" is in the future.

 #### Possible causes
-* The state has not been updated after the workflow step has been started, completed or canceled.
+* The state has not been updated after the process has been started, completed or canceled.
-* A planned workflow step has not yet been executed on the specified date.
+* A planned process has not yet been executed on the specified date.

 #### Possible solutions
-* Button *Edit*: Open the resource editor to adjust the state or date of the workflow step.
+* Button *Edit*: Open the resource editor to adjust the state or date of the process.